Magazine Capital ranks Nora Szech among the "Young Elite" in the category "Society and Science". More information.

 Nora Szech is a KIT expert with a focus on markets and market design and on how institutions shape our moral values.

-On Wednesdays at 11:30 am. our Doctoral Research Seminar takes place.
+On Wednesdays at 11:30 am. our Brown Bag Seminar takes place.
 Everybody is very welcome.

 On Thursdays at 11:45 am, our research Seminar Workshop on Economics and Finance takes place.
 Everybody is welcome to join in!